evylang/evy/README.md

 ## 💻 Development

-The Evy compiler is written in [Go] and built using the Go and [TinyGo] compilers.
-TinyGo targets [WebAssembly], which allows Evy source code to be compiled and run in a web browser.
+The Evy interpreter is written in [Go] and built using the Go and [TinyGo] compilers.
+TinyGo targets [WebAssembly], which allows Evy source code to be parsed and run in a web browser.
 The browser runtime is written in plain JavaScript without the use of frameworks.

 To build the Evy source code, [clone] this repository and